Negative balance on credit cards

 Can I take out my credit card balance in cash using an ATM?

-It’s probably not a good idea to do this.
+You can withdraw cash using a credit card, but it’s not the best way to use the balance.
 Most credit card providers charge a cash advance fee on cash withdrawals and potentially interest too.
 The fact that you’re in credit won’t make a difference.
-It’s better to ask your provider to pay the money into your bank account or send you a cheque.

 Then you'll like these